johnston9/MS3-Shot-Caller/README.md

 1. [Am-I-Responsive](http://ami.responsivedesign.is/):
    - Am I Responsive was used to test the site's responsive sizings and to generate responsive sizing images.

-## Testing
+# Testing

-W3C Markup Validator, W3C CSS Validator and JSHint were used to validate every page of the project to ensure there were no errors in the app.
+W3C Markup Validator, W3C CSS Validator.
+PEP8 and JSHint were used to validate every page of the project.

 - [W3C Markup Validator](https://validator.w3.org/) - [Results](https://github.com/johnston9/MS3-Shot-Caller)
   - W3C "Direct Input" option was used on each html page.
 As Jinja was used throughout the site